unusualpepe/mpv-multiloop/README.md

 Follow the on-screen instructions.
 If you decide to save the A-B points for future use, a file with the same name as the file you are playing and "mab" extension will be created.

+Once looping, to exit you'll have to quit mpv.